applied-systems-biology/DeconvTest/README.md

 ## Requirements

-The software was tested for the following versions of the required packakges:
+The software was tested with the following versions of the required packakges:

 - scikit-image 0.15.0
 - pandas 0.25.1